Kwakong/AI-Cosmic_Coding_at_University/coding_at_university/task2.md

 ## Fix the Speaker

 You have to fix the speaker.
 Use the concrete you have found to make your Agent match them to the corresponding colour.
-If something goes wrong, try again using a different route, or bypass the task by talking to Lady Lila again
+If something goes wrong, try again using a different route, or bypass the task by talking to Lady Lila again.

 ### ~ Hint